ZienabEsam/Farm-Planner/README.md

 *Key Contributions:*

 Oversaw the entire project lifecycle, coordinating tasks for AI model development and integration of mobile applications.

 Held regular 1:1 meetings to follow up on progress and provide guidance on technical tasks.

 Oversaw the design and training of the deep learning model, ensuring high-quality prediction through proper preprocessing.

-Supervised the development of a low-code mobile application.
+Supervised the development of a low-code mobile application.[LinkedInPost](https://www.linkedin.com/posts/activity-7250125691533332481-ogWD?utm_source=share&utm_medium=member_desktop)

 *Details:*

 This project is an end-to-end AI-powered farm planning and management system that leverages machine learning and deep learning to support farmers with real-time insights and decision-making tools.
 The system includes:

 Drought and Flood Prediction using classification models trained on NASA POWER climate data.

 Plant Disease Detection through image processing and deep learning (CNN-based classification).

 Low-Code Mobile App built on Thunkable to deliver real-time alerts, predictions, and personalized recommendations directly to farmers.